 Most of the time, though, this will only work with speakers of the same brand and you may have to do it through an app.
 However, there is certainly some value to being able to add more speakers to your system.

-If you already have the best speaker you can afford, adding a second one may be a lot easier than upgrading to a higher class.
+If you already have the best bluetooth speaker under $100 which you can afford, adding a second one may be a lot easier than upgrading to a higher class.
 As impressive as today’s 360-degree sound field, adding another speaker can add a lot more depth and spatial cues to the soundstage.

 Bluetooth May Be the New Standard